Mia-Zhang-Forever/enigo_demo/README.md

 ## How to validate?

-When you succesfly built, it will open a board, and register two global shortcut
+When you successfully build it, a board will open, and two global shortcuts will be registered.
 * `ctrl+cmd+c`: open the board window and make it always on-top (you can close the board window first and use shortcut to open it again)
 * `ctrl+cmd+n`: copy current selection and then delete it